gowebUSA/HarvardX-CS50-html-css/Lecture-1-HTML-CSS/readme.md

             Defines all [languages](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) known to GitHub.
 See instructions [here](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks).
         - Step by Step
             * Go to GitHub and copy clone link
-            * Open link on GitHUb Desktop
+            * Open link on GitHub Desktop
                 - Open in Visual Studio Code
             * All files will show in VS Code.
                 - Make changes in VS Code.